reedwhaley/lightbringer/README.md

 ## CGC password DM timing

-For CGC matches, team room credentials are DMd to the correct players at the correct time once they are stored.
+For CGC matches, team room credentials are DMd to the correct players at the correct time (T-20 from match start) once they are stored.

 ## Racetime room state syncing